 In urbanised areas, flooding of the stormwater drainage system can cause significant damage and disruption.
 This is particularly an issue in older and more established parts of the catchment, where neighbourhoods have developed and changed over time since the drainage system was planned.
 When there is more runoff than underground drains or designated overland flow paths can accommodate, water can spill into surrounding land, flooding roads and properties.
-The Dandenong Catchment has chronic issues with flooding of the underground drainage system, which routinely impact communities, infrastructure and amenities.
 As our population continues to grow and development of urban areas intensifies, the impacts of flooding will increase.
 Furthermore, while the future climate is expected to be drier, more intense rainstorms are anticipated to exacerbate flooding.